-The minimum grade in the course necessary to receive a "pass" is a "C" (not a "C-").
 A student who wishes to take a course pass/fail must make the selection in OPUS by the University deadline.
 Students may elect to make this change in a course only once.
 A student who has elected to take a course pass/fail may not subsequently change the grading status to a letter grade, so students should ensure that their choice is final before making the selection in OPUS.
 No pass/fail elections or other changes in grading status can be made after the deadline.
 If a student does not affirmatively elect to take a course pass/fail, it will be assumed that the course is being taken for a letter grade.

-Further details about the process for pass/fail selection may be found on the Law Registrar's section of the law school website here.
 Faculty members do not have the option to change the course designation of pass/fail.